1 . What the law says

 - separate from the employer

-- set up by the employer, but run by an employee
+- set up by the employer, but run by a worker

 The person who runs a tronc is called a 'troncmaster'.
-This can be an employee, an accountant, or an independent company.
+This can be a worker, an accountant, or an independent company.

 How the law applies to troncs